Choosing Amazon Book Categories: The Essential Guide

 Dealing with Amazon can often feel like communicating with a computer in an unmanned warehouse — but when you want to change, update, or add to your categories, all you need to do is reach out to KDP’s support team.
 It’s so simple, most people don’t even think of it.

-Three problems, one solution: email Amazon directly to ask them to add your book to your chosen categories.
 Just head to KDP Support, select “Amazon Store & Product Detail Page,” then “Update Amazon Categories,” and fill in the form.
 Make sure you include all the categories you want your book listed under and give them the full category path.

 4. Protect your ‘also-boughts’